iCliniq Logo

 What Are the Treatment Options Available?

-If the delay in tooth eruption is due to the family pattern, treatment is not required.
-However, if other underlying medical conditions and local factors cause the delay, then treatment is done.
+Treatment is not required if the delay in tooth eruption is due to the family pattern.
+However, treatment is done if other underlying medical conditions and local factors cause the delay.
 Extraction is done to remove the milk tooth, which is not exfoliated.
-Surgery to remove thick gums and help the tooth erupt or unite oral clefts is done.
-Orthodontic treatment to pull the tooth out over a period of time is done.
+Surgery is done to remove thick gums and help the tooth erupt or unite oral clefts.
+Orthodontic treatment to pull the tooth out over some time is done.
 Underlying systemic medical conditions must be treated accordingly.

 Conclusion

-If you suspect a delayed eruption, then a proper evaluation by a dentist is necessary to find out the underlying cause and treatment if required.
+If you suspect a delayed eruption, a proper evaluation by a dentist is necessary to determine the underlying cause and provide treatment if necessary.
 The primary or permanent teeth play an important role in the child's chewing function and phonetics.
-Dental anomalies can either be seen as individual findings or craniofacial abnormalities and in both cases, they affect the individual's quality of life.
+Dental anomalies can be seen as individual findings or craniofacial abnormalities; in both cases, they affect the individual's quality of life.

 Frequently Asked Questions